Employee Development

 Team culture can make or break your company.
 There are few things as important to an organization's long-term success as how well their company works together.
 Do employees at your company feel a part of a team?
 Are they engaged with your mission?
 What separates a strong team culture from a weak one?

-All these questions and more will be answered in this comprehensive guide to building high-performing team cultures.
+All these questions and more will be answered in this comprehensive guide to building strong team culture values, including good team culture examples.
+Let’s get started.

 The Merriam-Webster dictionary defines culture as “the set of shared attitudes, values, goals, and practices that characterizes an institution or organization.”

-Similarly, team culture is the attitudes, values, goals, and ways of working that a team shares.
+Similarly, the team culture definition outlines the attitudes, values, goals, and ways of working that a team shares within that institution or organization.
 Every company has a prevailing culture.
 But there are many teams in an organization.
 Do all teams have the same culture?
 No.

 On every team, there’s a leader with a distinct management style.
 Likewise, team members on an engineering team may communicate differently than the sales team.
 One may prefer asynchronous communication, whereas the other may prefer frequent team meetings.
-These teams will also have their written or unwritten hierarchies.
+These teams will also have their written or unwritten hierarchies and lean into different team culture values.

 You can’t touch it, but it’s felt deeply